Sai-Moen/TMInterface-AS-SaiMoen/site/blog/bf_intuition/bf_intuition.md

 If bruteforce gets a bad base run (compared to what you want to happen), then it has many opportunities to go down a trail of 'improvements' that are not really what you wanted.
-Sure, you can argue that the base run can't be perfect because then you wouldn't need bruteforce anymore, but what I'm trying to say is that there is a base run that makes you work with bruteforce as efficiently as possible.
+Sure, you can argue that the base run can't be perfect because then you wouldn't need bruteforce anymore, but what I'm trying to say is that there exists a base run that makes you work with bruteforce as efficiently as possible.

 ## Search Space